Plug-in Solar Panels UK: What the New Rules Mean for You (2026)

 How Much Will Plug-in Solar Cost?

 UK kit pricing has not been set yet, because no products are certified for the UK market.
 German prices are the best reference point available.
 In Germany, a basic 800W kit (two panels, microinverter, cable) costs EUR 250-350 (roughly GBP 210-300).
 Kits with battery storage range from EUR 700-1,500 (GBP 590-1,260).
 UK pricing will depend on the regulations and any UK-specific certification requirements.
+If you want to see what a kit costs right now using components already available from UK suppliers, try our interactive kit builder — it only shows G98-verified inverters.

 Annual generation depends heavily on placement.
 A south-facing balcony at a 30-35 degree tilt in central England will produce around 650-700 kWh per year, based on PVGIS data for that orientation.
 A less ideal placement, such as east-facing or a shallow angle, could produce 400-500 kWh.
 For context on how much tilt angle affects output, see our guide on solar panel tilt and orientation.